General

 Our producer, Richard Hollingham then speaks to Julie Breen, Freedom to Speak Up Guardian for Tees LOC, who outlines her role within primary care optometry.
 Michelle then discusses the concept of Speaking up with David Hewlett, Group Director at FODO.
 The episode will provide the listener with an insight into how Speaking Up applies to optometrists and explains the best practice for dealing with concerns that have been raised.

 *At the time of recording, the GOC was in consultation with the profession and other parties about the subject of Speaking Up.
-This consultation was concluded later in 2021 and new guidance has been published: Speaking up - guidance for registrants which replaces the previous guidance Raising Concerns with the GOC (Whistleblowing).
+The latest guidance Speaking up: guidance for Registrants was updated in June 2025.

 Subscribe to the series on your preferred podcast player so you don’t miss an episode.
 You can access all episodes of Sound Optometry here.